 Before then this part of the city centre had no identity or collective vision.
 There was a genuine fear amongst the remaining businesses that this area would become a ghost town with high vacancy rates and low footfall.
 The first Business Plan (2008-2013) was aimed at ‘establishing the Cathedral Quarter as a destination’ and without question it achieved this, creating a coherent area which was both conducive to great business and an attractive place to work and visit.
 Not only did the Cathedral Quarter survive a deep recession, it thrived, outperforming many other towns and cities across the UK.

-The second Business Plan (2013-18) sought to build on this, by ‘enabling all businesses to benefit from the Cathedral Quarter’s values’ and to build on the sense of community and lifestyle which had been created during the initial five year BID term.
+The second Business Plan (2013-18) and third Business Plan (2018 – 23) sought to build on this, by ‘enabling all businesses to benefit from the Cathedral Quarter’s values’ and to build on the sense of community and lifestyle which had been created during the initial five year BID term.
 Through working together this has been achieved, increasing the profile of the Cathedral Quarter locally, regionally and nationally.

-The Cathedral Quarter has also received national recognition, securing the ATCM BID of the Year and ‘Best City Location’ at the Great British High Street awards in 2016.
+The Cathedral Quarter has also received national recognition, becoming one of the first BIDs in the UK to be awarded the IPM and BID Foundations’ BID industry kitemark for its governance and quality of its work as well as securing the ATCM BID of the Year and ‘Best City Location’ at the Great British High Street awards in 2016.

-The Cathedral Quarter BID commenced its third term on 1 March 2018 following a successful renewal ballot in November 2017.
+The Cathedral Quarter BID commenced its fourth term on 1 March 2023 following a successful renewal ballot in November 2022.

 To see a map of the extent of the BID area, please click here.